golangast/sugargen/README.md

 * Created sugar syntax to allow others and myself to create projects like [Switchterm](https://github.com/golangast/switchterm)

+* [This](https://www.youtube.com/watch?v=XMsiNInyen8) is a walkthrough video on explaining how to use this project.

 * the following is how you use it and there is an example file in the example folder.
 ```go
 // Parse command line input for a question